-- Must be located 300 feet away from a residential zoning district, measured by property line to property line.
+- 1) Must be located 100 feet away from a residential zoning district, measured by property line to the nearest gas station pump island.
 This distance considers the possibility of spills, leaks, odors, and other accidents that can occur at a gas station. - 2) Must be located on a lot with at least 150 feet of frontage along arterial streets only (e.g., 10 Mile and Gratiot). - 3) Must be located on a lot with at least 15,000 SF. - 4) A traffic impact study may be required by the Planning Commission if the Commission determines that the traffic generated by the use could adversely affect the area.